TemWatchEgg/Games/README.md

 <h1>Games</h1>

 This is where I put the games I make.
+<br> <!-- PROBLEM: link does not open in new tab?
+I have no idea why... --> <br>
 To play them, go to <a href="https://temwatchegg.github.io/Games/" target="_blank">Github Pages</a>.